 As 2020 progresses it seems there may well be steps on the way to achieving these changes that have long been sought because of the difficulties of main line trains and road vehicles using the same rights of way and its not something that a tramway would resolve because the South Shore is an important railroad that benefits communities and businesses in both Illinois and Indiana.
 Very recently a financial package was approved to upgrade sections of the South Shore including the Michigan City streets section.

 This work should help to double capacity on the whole line between Chicago and South Bend (the line’s eastern terminus) as well as shorten total transit times.

-This post looks at the line’s history in brief, its current on-street section through Michigan City (3.08km or nearly two miles in length) and the plans for the future of this last remaining section.
-The simple reason for the continued existence of this last remaining section of on street running is because it is actually the main line – and diversions of any possible sort are many difficulties to overcome.
+We start with the line’s history in brief, its current on-street section through Michigan City (3.08km or nearly two miles in length) and plans for the future of this last remaining street running section.
+A simple reason for the continued existence of this last remaining section of on street running is because it is actually the company’s main line – and despite many debates on other possible routes, these alternatives have posed many issues which are difficult to overcome.

 There is a pressing need to expand the line’s capacity & transit times but again this is compromised by the section at Michigan City, which does take a fair amount of time, including trains having to stop at the various intersections and wait for the traffic signals to turn green.
 It means no matter how much one loves the sight of these trains especially when the line’s huge double deck units are trundling down these streets, its simply an operating anachronism and one the line’s operators can do without.

 The original South Bend terminus, 1968.
 Source: Flickr

 The original eastern terminus of the line at South Bend was in the city itself where La Salle Avenue and Michigan Street intersect.
 This was reached by an on-street section of line.
 That closed in 1970 and the terminus relocated at West Washington Street.